WilliamLwj/PyXAB/paper.md

 The API of PyXAB is designed to follow the $\mathcal{X}$-armed bandit learning paradigm and to allow the maximum freedom of usage.
-We provide an overview of the library in Figure \autoref{fig: overview}.
+We provide an overview of the library in \autoref{fig: overview}.

 \textbf{Algorithm}.
 All the algorithms inherit the abstract class \texttt{Algorithm}.
 Each algorithm will implement two kinds of actions via: (1) a \texttt{pull()} function that returns the chosen point to be evaluated by the objective;